-Chicha morada has a lovely, not-super sweet flavor, almost a cross between mulled wine and a melted grape popsicle.
-The vibrant purple color comes from anthocyanin pigment of the purple corn, and is believed to have lots of natural anti-inflammatory properties (more so than blueberries even) adding a possible health benefit to this refreshing fruity beverage.
+Chicha morada has a lovely, not-super-sweet flavor, almost a cross between mulled wine and a melted grape popsicle.
+The vibrant purple color comes from the anthocyanin pigment of the purple corn and is believed to have lots of natural anti-inflammatory properties (more so than blueberries even) adding a possible health benefit to this refreshing fruity beverage.
 Maiz morado is mostly grown in the Northern Peru region but companies such as Goya make it available in the states.
-Sold dry, you can find this Peruvian food item online at speciality stores such as Kosmos Peru or at times, even on Amazon.
+Sold dry, you can find this Peruvian food item online at specialty stores such as Kosmos Peru or at times, even on Amazon.

 Chicha morada is also sold pre-made and in powdered forms.
 But don’t be fooled, those are not nearly as good as the easy-to-make homemade version.
 Although made with dried corn, there is no actual corn flavor to this drink.
 The spices and fruit are what come forward, along with the sweet-and-tart combination of the sugar and lime.
 Served on ice with some diced pineapple and green apple, you have one heck of a refreshing and flavorful beverage that is perfect for summertime.